Geeksltd/Olive/docs/Microservices/DevOps/Jenkins.MVC.md

+# Ci/CD for Legacy ASP.NET apps

-The [Jenkins.md](Olive/docs/Microservices/DevOps/Jenkins.md) describes the build process in details.
-This document includes the Jenkinsfile steps for building and automating an ASP.net MVC project.
+The [Jenkins.md](../Jenkins.md) describes the build process in details.
+This document includes the Jenkinsfile steps for building and automating a `ASP.Net MVC 5` and `Web Forms` projects.

-*** Configuring the Jenkinsfile as below doesn't require the Build.bat file in the repository. ***
+> Configuring the Jenkinsfile as below doesn't require the Build.bat file in the repository.

 ```groovy
 pipeline